Recelis/DAL/notes/Software Engineering/Linux/Containerisation/Containerisation.md

 # Containerisation

 Containers are environments in a Linux operating systems which are scoped using `Linux namespaces`.
-This means that processes cannot be shared outside of a container.
+This means that resources cannot be shared outside of a container.

 <!-- Look into Linux namespaces more. -->